reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 ### Advantages of KMS

 **KMS provides a centralized system for managing our encryption keys **.
-If we use many Amazon services we have always one service to manage all keys.

 The first thing we have to know working with KMS is a **customer master key** (CMK).
 The Customer Master Key is a key, that